-However, people almost always seem to fear bed bugs the most and most of that fear comes because they think of them as bugs that can’t be seen with the naked eye.
-The truth be told, there are tons of misconceptions about bed bugs and this is just a textbook example of one.
+People fear all kinds of bugs.
+However, people almost always seem to fear bed bugs the most.
+Most of that fear comes because they think of them as bugs that can’t be seen with the naked eye.
+Truth be told, there are tons of misconceptions about bed bugs and this is just a textbook example of one.

 In this article, we’re going to talk about the visual factor of bed bugs, i.e. everything that includes their look, as well as their hiding places.
 If you have an ongoing bed bug infestation and this is your first time going through that, we suggest you stay with us until the end.

-How do Bed Bugs Look?
+How Do Bed Bugs Look?

 Given the large plethora of different bugs, it’s easy to misinterpret one type of bug with another.
-For example, some may say that bed bugs look similarly to lice but in reality, these two are completely different.
-Bed bugs don’t look that terrifying but since they walk in packs, you can easily get terrified when you see them.
-Plus, their tendency to drink the blood also seems quite frightening to some.
+For example, some may say that bed bugs look similar to lice but in reality, these two are completely different.

 These are the visual characteristics of the bed bugs: